Nuitka/Nuitka/Developer_Manual.rst

 out it into action, which could be code changes, plan changes, issues created, etc.

-* The conditional expression needs to be handled like conditional statement for propagation.

-  We branch conditional statements for value propagation, and we likely need to do the same for conditional expressions too.
-May apply to ``or`` as well, and ``and``, because there also only conditionally code is executed.

 * Make "SELECT_METACLASS" meta class selection transparent.

   Looking at the "SELECT_METACLASS" it should become an anonymous helper